rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 == 🌟 Core Features Product Feed Manager For WooCommerce 🌟 ==

-Whether you are starting as a **beginner** and have little knowledge of feed requirements for marketplaces, or an **advanced user** who wants to customize the feed data, we got you covered.
+Whether you are starting as a **beginner** with little knowledge of marketplaces' feed requirements, or an **advanced user** who wants to customize the feed data, we have you covered.

 Following are all the **core features** that we have released over the years,